Highlight of the year...getting on Glen Helfands Best of List.December 26th, 2008

 7. You Don’t Mess with the Zohan (Dennis Dugan, USA, 2008)

 Adam Sandler’s crude, sure, but in this under-appreciated lark he joyfully takes on Arab-Palestinian conflict, the joys of intergenerational sex, the mall-ization of Manhattan, and vintage Paul Mitchell unisex cuts.
+To enhance sex life at

 8. Park Life and Electric Works